swsnu/swpp2019-team14/README.md

 ### `Create Review`

-In Create Review page, you select category of review and a book to write review on, fill in title and text, and push '완료'.
+In Create Review page, you select category of review and a book to write review on, fill in title and content, and push '완료'.
 Then you can successfully post your review.

 ## Tests